Every Detail of Ellie Goulding and Caspar Jopling's Wedding in Photos

 While the songstress isn't a member of England's first family, her picturesque wedding was reminiscent of a royal event as hundreds of onlookers gathered outside the cathedral awaiting the famous bride, who arrived in a unique set of wheels: a blue Volkswagen camper van decorated with flowers.

 Donning a custom Chloé wedding gown featuring long sleeves and a high neck, Goulding was hard to miss as she emerged from the car and joined her cheering bridesmaids before tying the knot.
-Inside, she exchanged vows with her longtime love and the two sealed the hour-long ceremony with a customary kiss on the altar as famous guests, including Princess Eugenie and Katy Perry, watched from the pews.
+Inside, she exchanged vows with her longtime love and the two sealed the hour-long ceremony with a customary kiss on the altar as famous guests, including Princess Eugenie and Katy Perry, watched.

-Outside, the new husband and wife expressed gratitude to their guests and posed for photos before heading to their reception at the stately Castle Howard.
+Outside, the new husband and wife expressed gratitude to their guests and posed for photos before heading to their reception at the stately Castle Howard, according to a source.

 "They giggled together and looked extremely happy to be man and wife," a source described.